 ContractLens — AI review for Australian property contracts

-Built with a practicing lawyer: turns a 348-page contract into a one-page report — a 10-stage pipeline, 7 AI analysts in parallel, about $1 a contract.
+Benchmarked against a practicing lawyer's real review report: turns a 348-page contract into a one-page verifiable risk report — a 10-stage pipeline, 7 AI analysts in parallel, about $1 a contract.

 4 real contracts (104–348 pages) run end-to-end